 - Enter an App Name, a meaningful Description, select an Integration Type, and select a Category for your application, then click Create.

 The configuration page for your newly created application comprises a number of sections.
 Let’s explore those in the sections below.

-- Client ID - Generated automatically when you create a new application.
-The Client ID is a publicly exposed string that is used by the Procore API to identify your application, and is also used to build authorization URLs that are presented to your users.
+- Client ID - a publicly exposed string used by the Procore API to identify your application, and to build authorization URLs that are presented to your users.

-- Client Secret - Generated automatically when you create a new application.
-The Client Secret is used to authenticate the identity of your application to the Procore API when your application requests to access a user's Procore account, and must be kept private between the application and the API.
+- Client Secret - used to authenticate the identity of your application to the Procore API when your application requests access to a user's Procore account on their bahelf.
+The Client Secret must be kept private between the application and the API.

 The Sandbox Account section is where you generate a development sandbox that you can use to build and test your application.
 Development sandboxes come pre-seeded with test data at the company and project levels.
-We go into greater detail on the sandbox generation process in the next lesson module.
+See Sandbox Environments for additional detail on the sandbox generation process.

 If you manage a team of developers you can use the Manage Collaborators section to add team members and assign them to admin or developer roles.
 You can ‘View Permissions Details’ to see which Developer Portal tasks each role is allowed to perform.
 For example, Admins are allowed to View App Credentials, Manage Users (team members), and Update App Settings, while Developers are only allowed to View App Credentials.